ryanamannion/pcgs_scraper/README.md

 take some time, the data is saved to a pickle file at the end of the preliminary scraping function, and before the processing step that combines the data from the three bins into one lookup table.
 This file is saved in the pcgs_prices directory using the date and time upon completion to name the file `pcgs_prices-DD-MM-YYY-HH:MM:SS.pkl`.
+It is a free table, or a list of dictionaries with each key representing the header row, and each value representing that cell.
+This file serves as the input to the processing function, which merges rows with the same PCGS# to creates the lookup table.
-This file serves as the input to the processing function, which creates the lookup table and saves it both as a pickle file and as a json file (because why not).
+The processing function saves it both as a pickle file and as a json file (because why not).
 These files are saved to the same directory and named `pcgs_price_guide.{json, pkl}`

-The data structure of the price guide is a dictionary.
+The data structure of the price guide lookup table is a dictionary.
 The keys are the PCGS Numbers, and the values are data extracted from the tables.
 - pcgs_num: (str) PCGS Number
 - desig: (str) Designation (More info: https://www.pcgs.com/news/a-look-at-pcgs-designations)